unruli/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: University OF Benin
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include AI, AI Ethics and policy.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Artificial Intelligence and Ethics
-  - Computational Linguistics
+  - Human computer Interaction
-  - Information Retrieval
+  - Computer science Education/ STEM Education

 # Education to show in About widget
 education: